nunomourinho/forensicVmAutopsyUserManual/docs/user/server_requirements.rst

 *******

 - A minimum of 2 GB of free disk space is needed for the ForensicVM installation itself.
 - Additional storage will be required for forensic images.
 The amount will depend on the size of the images you will be working with.
-At least 1 TB of disk space, configured in RAID 10, is recommended.
+At least 1 TB of disk space, configured in :term:`RAID 10`, is recommended.
-- The use of NVMe or SSD is not strictly necessary but is recommended, as it can significantly speed up the virtualization process.
+- The use of :term:`NVMe` or :term:`SSD` is not strictly necessary but is recommended, as it can significantly speed up the virtualization process.

 ..
 IMPORTANT::
    Remember to account for the extra space needed for virtual :term:`ISO` CD-ROM or DVD with your own tools.
 These might require additional storage depending on your specific requirements.